 Describes the rights related to the publication and distribution of research.
 It governs how authors (as well as their employers or funders), publishers and the wider general public can use, publish and distribute articles or books.

 Journal author rights

-In order for the Publishing house FINANCE and CREDIT to publish and disseminate research articles, we need publishing rights.
-This is determined by a publishing agreement between the author and the Publishing house FINANCE and CREDIT.
-This agreement deals with the transfer or license of the copyright to the Publishing house FINANCE and CREDIT and authors retain significant rights to use and share their own published articles.
-The Publishing house FINANCE and CREDIT supports the need for authors to share, disseminate and maximize the impact of their research and these rights, in the Publishing house FINANCE and CREDIT proprietary journals* are defined below:
+In order for Publishing house FINANCE and CREDIT to publish and disseminate research articles, we need publishing rights.
+This is determined by a publishing agreement between the author and Publishing house FINANCE and CREDIT.
+This agreement deals with the transfer or license of the copyright to Publishing house FINANCE and CREDIT and authors retain significant rights to use and share their own published articles.
+Publishing house FINANCE and CREDIT supports the need for authors to share, disseminate and maximize the impact of their research and these rights, in Publishing house FINANCE and CREDIT proprietary journals* are defined below:

 For subscription articles

 Authors transfer copyright to the publisher as part of a journal publishing agreement, but have the right to:

 Download a sample publishing agreement for subscription articles in English.

 Rights granted to Publishing house FINANCE and CREDIT

 For subscription articles, published in proprietary titles, Publishing house FINANCE and CREDIT is granted the following rights:

 Copyright aims to protect the specific way the article has been written to describe an experiment and the results.
 Elsevier is committed to its authors to protect and defend their work and their reputation and takes allegations of infringement, plagiarism, ethic disputes and fraud very seriously.